 Pasco A. Manzo was appointed as the President of Teen Challenge New England, Inc. in January 2014.
 Many changes within the program, managing of finances, increasing residential beds and renovations happened all across the campuses.
 In the same year, 88 acres with 22 buildings was gifted to Teen Challenge New Jersey allowing them to move from Newark to Lebanon and increase to 90 beds.
 Three other properties were also donated in Nashua, New Hampshire, Middletown, Connecticut, Pilesgrove, New Jersey.

-The third book of graduates’ success stories in a series entitled, Changed Lives – Ten True Stories: From addiction to Freedom, was just published.
+The sixth book of graduates’ success stories in a series entitled, Changed Lives – Ten True Stories: From addiction to Freedom, was just published.
 In January 2017, a short-term program Bloom – a Place For Girls opens for adolescent girls aged 12-17 struggling with addiction, rebellion, or former sex trafficking.
 More than 400 adult men, women and teens can now be cared for on the Teen Challenge campuses throughout New England and New Jersey.

 Teen Challenge New England & New Jersey exists to bring life changing hope to addicts and their families.